whitequark/cylinder/doc/DESIGN.md

 The blockserver will return `result = Unavailable` if the backend is temporarily unable to fulfill the request, e.g. if it is out of storage space or a network link is severed.

-The blockserver will return `result = NotSupported` for digests with `type` equal to any hash function that it considers insecure, or with `type = Inline`.
+The blockserver will return `result = NotSupported` for digests with `type` equal to any hash function that it considers insecure.

 #### Erase